Growing-Beyond-Earth/GettingStarted/README.md

-We taken what we have leanred and made it a function we can call Functions are blocks of code that are referred to by name.
+We taken what we have leanred and made the code a function we can call Functions are blocks of code that are referred to by name.
 Data can be passed into it to be operated on (i.e. the parameters) and can optionally return data (the return value).
 All data that is passed to a function is explicitly passed.